mthvedt/clearley/README.md

 Clearley is born of a fustration with the current state-of-the-art in parsers, which are alternately of limited power or difficult to use (or both).

-Clearley is a *general context-free grammar parser*, meaning that it can match any set of rules in polynomial time (and in practice usually linear time), and always find a correct match if one exists.
-Rules are just maps and objects, defined with Clojure macros, so you can manipulate, mix-and-match, and generate them as you would with any other Clojure library.
-Finally, Clearley is designed not just to make parse trees but to evaluate input to yield a final product.
+Why yet another parser?
+The idea is to make parsing like pattern matching.
+You write a bunch of fns to process data, and Clearley calls each fn when the input matches some rule.
+Rules may refer to other rules in recursive and arbitrary fashion.
+Rules are ordinary Clojure data structures, defined with ordinary fns and macros; so you can mix, match, and generate your own, or use the library that comes with Clearley.
+And rules are for processing input, not just parsing it.

-Sitting on top is a macro library to make parsing as easy as pattern matching.
-After all, parsing _is_ pattern matching.
+The parser underneath is a *general context-free grammar parser* (a hybrid Earley-LR(1) automaton, hence the name).
+It can match any set of rules in polynomial time (and in practice usually linear time), and always find a correct match if one exists.
+Finally, It can handle any input, not just text.

 ## Crash course